 The various Encore models have always received mixed reviews from consumers.
 Some were more popular than others, but there’s no question that this particular model is one of the worst.

 The doors have trouble unlocking, even with the key fob.
 Plus, the gauges tend to dim, even when the model was brand-new.
 These electrical issues have caused a lot of concern, plus the battery tends to die prematurely.
 On top of all of that, the Encore faced four recalls, making for quite the nightmare for owners.

 2. 2007 Buick Rainier

 Not only did the Rainier flop as far as looks were concerned, but this model was one of the worst ever made.
-It was constructed with a horrible suspension lackluster interior and it didn’t earn good fuel economy numbers.
-Plus, the compressor for the rear air springs would break and it wasn’t cheap to replace.
+It was constructed with a horrible suspension, a lackluster interior, and it didn’t earn good fuel economy numbers.
+Plus, the compressor for the rear air springs would break, and it wasn’t cheap to replace.

 On top of that, the Rainier earned horrible safety scores.
 In 2012, the Rainier was involved in a massive recall stating that the defective door and window switches could start a car fire.
 Buick was smart to replace this model with the Enclave instead.

 Is Buick A Good Car To Buy Used?

 You can’t ask for much better than what is given with the Buick lineup.
 Not only are the cars reasonably priced for being luxury models, but they also rate high in terms of reliability.
 With a used Buick, you will retain plenty of resale value and gain the peace of mind you deserve.

 Are Buick repairs expensive?

 Buick repair costs are quite average if we look at other car models in the same price range.
 Generally, Buick repairs are not as expensive as repairs for some of the European luxury brands, but they can be more expensive than repairs for mainstream American brands like Ford or Chevrolet.